Skip to main content

 export async function handler(request) {

-// Write a value (Unicode safe)
+// Write a value (UTF-8 is preserved as-is)

-await kvPut("user:123", JSON.stringify({ name: "Alice 👋" }));
+await kvPut("user/123", JSON.stringify({ name: "Alice 👋" }));

-const user = await kvGet("user:123");
+const user = await kvGet("user/123");

 return new Response(user);